Humanitarian Health Certificate Program

 EDUCATIONAL OBJECTIVES

 This certificate program focuses on humanitarian assistance in the international health context.
 The program is a major educational activity of the Center for Humanitarian Health.
-The Center receives technical assistance from the International Committee of the Red Cross, the Pan American Health Organization, the UN High Commission for Refugees, and various humanitarian agencies and organizations.
 Graduates will be able to:

 - Use the basic principles of International Humanitarian Law (IHL) and human rights principles to understand the protection needs of displaced populations and to identify and document abuses.

-Contact information and complete certificate program admissions information is available on the certificate program page on the Bloomberg School of Public Health website.
+Contact information and complete certificate program admissions information are available on the certificate program page on the Bloomberg School of Public Health website.

 Sponsoring Department